 The mixtapes are then bundled into care packages, along with food and toiletries, which are given to prisoners.

 The firms that sell the packages claim they’re trying to ‘eliminate contraband’ in the US prison system, as reported by the BBC.

-Universal unsurprisingly disagrees, and explained its stance in the case details, which read as follows: “Defendants boast on their website that their business ‘was developed to eliminate contraband,’ yet infringing copies of plaintiffs’ sound recordings and musical compositions, in which defendants unlawfully transact and from which they unjustly profit, are contraband personified.’
+Universal unsurprisingly disagrees, and explained its stance in the case details, which read as follows: “Defendants boast on their website that their business ‘was developed to eliminate contraband,’ yet infringing copies of plaintiffs’ sound recordings and

 The complaint goes on to describe what a mixtape actually is, as noted by the Hollywood Reporter.